We've made changes to your rubbish and recycling collection services. We have now introduced:

 From 2 March 2020, your rubbish bin (grey lidded) and recycling bin (blue lidded) will be collected alternate weekly, instead of every week.
 Collection days are remaining the same, only the weeks in which bins are collected are changing.

 Smaller 140 litre recycling bins (blue lidded) can be upgraded, free of charge, to larger 240 litre recycling bins during the service change.
-If you have registered your interest in a larger recycling bin (before 2 January 2020) this will be delivered within 4 to 6 weeks.
+If you have registered your interest in a larger recycling bin, these will be delivered within 4 to 6 weeks.
 You should take measures to reduce your waste until you receive your larger bin.

 The 140 litre rubbish bins (grey lidded) are standard.
 Larger 240 litre rubbish bins will be made available to residents who meet the following criteria:

 This web page will be updated on a regular basis.
 You can also keep up to date by signing up for our recycling newsletter.

 The new optional paid for garden waste service is a fortnightly collection of a small 140 litre or larger 240 litre green lidded garden waste bin.
 This replaces your existing mixed food and garden waste service.

 The annual charge for the garden waste collection service is £65 per bin and runs from April to March.
 If you apply by 12 March 2020, you will get a full twelve months' service.